nh-server/Kurisu/WritingAssistanceCommands.md

 A command can have multiple responses for different consoles.
 This means `commandname.3ds.md` and `commandname.switch.md` can exist.
 The resulting command will attempt to figure out which one to display in the channel, or the console names can be provided as arguments.

 The file is split into two parts: a header and a body.
 The header ends once a double newline is found.
+The header should be wrapped with a `---` at the beginning and end.
 All header keys are optional.
 Valid header keys are:
 * `title`
 * `url`
 * `author.name` (if setting author fields, this is required)